turbolinks/turbolinks-android/README.md

 ### Prerequisites

-We recommend using Turbolinks from an activity or an extension of your activity (like a custom controller).
+We recommend using Turbolinks from an activity or an extension of your activity, like a custom controller.

 This library hasn't been tested with Android Fragments (we don't use them).
-Using this library with Fragments might produce unintended results.
+We'd recommend avoiding Fragments with this library, as they might produce unintended results.

 ### 1. Add TurbolinksView to a Layout

 In your activity's layout, insert the `TurbolinksView` custom view.

-`TurbolinksView` extends `FrameLayout`, so it has all the properties of a `FrameLayout` available to you.
+`TurbolinksView` extends `FrameLayout`, so all if its standard attributes are available to you.

 ```xml
 <LinearLayout